-For travelers who can splurge, you can always fly between destinations by using a domestic airline, but the cost can be quite expensive with most costing about $120 per ticket.
+For travelers who can splurge, you can always fly between destinations by using a domestic airline, but the cost can be quite expensive.

 If you are traveling by bus, ADO is a good company that provides clean transportation for affordable prices.
-If you want to really save money, you can travel for as little as $1 by using the local transportation.
+If you want to really save money, you can travel using the local transportation.
 Often these are microbuses, which travel between various destinations.

 Taxis, Ride-Hailing Apps, and Car Rentals

 Taxis, Uber, and Mexico’s version of Uber, called Cabify, are also options.
 Most will charge per kilometer, which makes them very affordable for short distances.
-However, if you prefer private transportation, you can rent a car, specifically an economy, for about $25 a day.
+However, if you prefer private transportation, you can rent a car.
 You may also look into private transportation, which can be affordable.

-Some companies offer rides for as little as $15 per person, although the average tends to be about $75 per person.
-Luxury private transportation can be quite expensive with bookings costing up to $200 for a small group.
+Companies often charge per person, and luxury private transportation can be quite expensive for a small group.
 Your hotel or accommodation may also provide you with transportation options.

 Top Cities to Visit

 Mexico is a thriving landscape and the cities are the most popular tourist destinations.
 Here, we will give a brief overview of some of the most popular cities that tourists explore in Mexico.

 With a high altitude, Mexico City is the most densely populated largest city in Mexico.
 The city has begun to create a new image for itself, as one that is safer and tourist-friendly.
 Mexico City has revamped parts of the city and the culinary scene has become more popular.